softwaremill/asamal/README.md

 #### Controllers

-To start writing you first acition you will need a controller class that will hold your actions.
+To start writing you first action you will need a controller class that will hold your actions.

-The class, except from beeing a public class, has to have two things
+The class, except from being a public class, has to have two things

 * has to be annotated with `@Controller` annotation that will specify the controller mapping
 * has to extend the `pl.softwaremill.asamal.controller.ControllerBean`